 Job Outlook for Occupational Therapy Assistants

-Occupational therapy assistants perform a variety of duties designed to help patients and clients improve their quality of life through rehabilitation.
+Occupational therapy assistants perform a variety of duties designed to help patients improve their quality of life through rehabilitation.
 Whether patients are experiencing mental, physical or developmental difficulties, occupational therapy assistants carry out treatment plans developed by occupational therapists.
 They may teach clients mobility-enhancing exercises, or how to bathe, feed and dress themselves.

 Preparing materials and assembling equipment used during treatments are additional tasks performed by occupational therapy assistants.
 These professionals may also monitor a patient’s activities.
-Often, they record details of a patient’s progress so the occupational therapist can determine whether to continue or change the course of treatment.
+They record details of a patient’s progress so the occupational therapist can determine whether to continue or change the course of treatment.
 Additional job duties may include recording insurance billing data.